ACTE Congressional Recess Packet

 - Funding for Perkins is critical in preparing youth and adults for 21st century careers.
 [Senator McConnell] it is time for Congress to make funding career and technical education (CTE) a top priority!

 - Federal support for career and technical education (CTE) has already been cut by over $100 million since 2010.
-Sequestration will add another $58 million reduction in Perkins CTE funding for the 2013-14 school year.
-[Speaker Boehner] we can't cut our way to a 21st century workforce!
+[Speaker Boehner] we can't cut our way to a 21st century workforce.
+Increase Perkins CTE funding and help to make building our investment in CTE a top priority for Congress!

 - [Senator Reid] career and technical education (CTE) is vital to educating our nation's current and future workforce.
-Cuts to Perkins hurt high schools, CTE centers, community and technical colleges, employers and millions of CTE students nationwide.
-It is time for Congress to stop the cuts and invest in CTE!
+Cuts in Perkins CTE funding hurt high schools, tech centers, community colleges, employers and millions of CTE students nationwide.
+It is time for Congress to build our investment in CTE!

 Back to top